-From the summer admission 2017 and onwards, certain limitations will be introduced for applicants with a completed Danish full-time, state-financed higher education who want to apply for admission to a new full-time higher-education programme.
+There are certain limitations for applicants with a completed Danish full-time, state-financed higher education and who want to apply for admission to a new full-time higher education programme.

 If you already have a professional bachelor’s degree in architectural technology and construction management, for instance, you cannot be admitted to a new professional bachelor’s degree programme, an academy profession programme or a bachelor’s degree programme at a university.